bradswhite/rx-colors/README.md

 ...
 ```

-To use just use classes as follows:
+To use just add classes as follows:
 ```
 <h1 class='text-gray-12'>Text here...</h1>
 ```